🫂Working with Different Working Styles

 Being You and Respecting Others

-Structure your meetings and tasks in such a way that every team member is able to play to their strengths and lean on the team for help with their weaknesses.
+Structure your meetings and tasks in such a way that every team member is able to play to their strengths and lean on the team for help with the things they want to improve.
 One way to do this is by communicating directly and clearly as much as possible, avoiding innuendos, sarcasm, and implied/unspoken statements if there is any risk of being misunderstood.
 Your team will benefit greatly learning about your unique strengths and challenges and how accommodations can improve the team's output as a whole.

 Everyone excels in different kinds of working environments.
 Some of us enjoy working collaboratively in a synchronous environment, discussing thoughts and ideas in real time.
 Some of us feel more productive doing the thinking on our own and sharing our thoughts in Slack or through a comment within a document.
 It is up to the collective team to discuss needs and desires, make compromises, and ultimately determine what a working environment looks for them.